-PhD Project and Internship
+PhD Project and Placement

 All students will do their individual PhD project over the full 4 year period of the studentship.
 The academic supervision of each project will be led by two academics from Queen Mary's Centre for Predictive in vitro Models.
 In addition, we intend that all CDT students will also be aligned with an external supervisor(s) from our extensive group of industry and other stake holder partners.